MV10/mv10.github.io/_posts/2018-02-05-cache-release-resources-azure-functions.md

 ## Caching Multiple Instances

 Some heavyweight resources are not globally reusable.
 An example of this is the Azure Service Bus `MessageSender` object, each of which is tied to a specific queue or topic after creation.
-Our application uses many queues, and some Functions can send up to a thousand messages in response to a single initial event, so we definitely don't want to allocate and tear-down these expensive objects over and over again.
+Our application uses many queues, and some Functions can send hundreds or even thousand messages in response to a single initial event, so we definitely don't want to allocate and tear-down these expensive objects over and over again.

 In this example, we combine the `ProcessExit` approach with a technique I first read about in Andrew Locke's [article](https://andrewlock.net/making-getoradd-on-concurrentdictionary-thread-safe-using-lazy/) last year.
 This is a thread-safe approach to on-demand instantiation with `Lazy<>` factories stored in a `ConcurrentDictionary`.
 The use of `Lazy<>` ensures one and only one instance with the desired configuration (in this case, the queue name) will be created regardless of whether multiple clients make overlapping requests for the resource.

 ```
 public class MessageSenderCache : IMessageSenderCache
 {
-    private readonly string queueConnectionString;
+    private readonly string connect;
-    public MessageSenderCache(ILibraryConfig config)
+    public MessageSenderCache(IConfigCache config)
     {
-        queueConnectionString = config.QueueSenderConnectionString;
+        connect = config.QueueSenderConnectionString;
         AppDomain.CurrentDomain.ProcessExit += CloseMessageSenders;
     }